Last Updated on February 26, 2021 by Karmyn

 - Use a hydration spray.
 My favorite nasal sprays are NeilMed Naso Gel (with sodium hyaluronate and aloe vera) and Xlear (with xylitol* and grapefruit seed extract.)

 - Use hydrating lozenges.
 I’ve used Thayer’s spray and lozenges for years.
 Sugary lozenges are not the best, but if you can’t find Thayer’s, gummy bears will work in a pinch.
 The glycerin in gummies helps soothe and coat the throat.
 Try to find the organic kind that doesn’t have processed sugar.
-Glycerin is also one of the main ingredients in Entertainer’s Secret Throat Spray!
+Glycerin is also one of the principal ingredients in Entertainer’s Secret Throat Spray!

 BE SMART!
 Your vocal cords are like a runner’s legs.
 Protect and care for them!
 They are the only pair you’ll get!